laravel/wayfinder/readme.md

 ### Invokable Controllers

-If your controller is an invokable controller.
-You may simple invoke the imported Wayfinder function directly:
+If your controller is an invokable controller, you may simple invoke the imported Wayfinder function directly:

 ```ts
 import StorePostController from "@actions/App/Http/Controllers/StorePostController";